snl-dakota/dakota/docs-sphinx/source/usingdakota/introduction/couplingtosimulations.md

 until all of the simulations required by the iterative study are complete.

 In some cases it is advantageous to have a close coupling between Dakota and the simulation code.
-This close coupling is an advanced feature of Dakota and is accomplished through either a direct interface or a SAND (simultaneous analysis and design) interface.
+This close coupling is an advanced feature of Dakota and is accomplished through either a direct interface or a SAND (Simultaneous ANalysis and Design) interface.
 For the direct interface, the user’s simulation code is modified to behave as a function or subroutine under Dakota.
 This interface can be considered to be “semi-intrusive” in that it requires relatively minor modifications to the simulation code.
 Its major advantage is the elimination of the overhead resulting from file I/O and process creation.
 It can also be a useful